 Establishing consistent routines is one of the most effective ways to promote emergent literacy in the classroom.
 Routines provide a sense of security for children and help them understand the structure of the day, which in turn promotes learning.
 A predictable routine also allows children to practice literacy skills during daily activities.

 For instance, you can create a morning routine where children have time to engage with books.
 Start the day by reading aloud a simple, engaging story.
 During circle time, you could introduce new vocabulary words, ask children to repeat after you, and practice letter recognition by pointing to the letters in the room.
-As children become familiar with these routines, they will naturally pick up language skills, significantly when they can predict what comes next.
+As children become familiar with these routines, they will naturally pick up language skills, especially when they can predict what comes next.

 Another key part of establishing routines is to incorporate repetitive language.
 During daily activities, songs, rhymes, and familiar phrases can significantly help reinforce phonological awareness, a key component of emergent literacy.
 When children hear rhymes or repeat words in songs, they begin recognizing patterns in language, which strengthens their early reading skills.